apache/flink/docs/ops/deployment/aws.md

 ### Missing S3 FileSystem Configuration

 If your job submission fails with an Exception message noting that `No file system found with scheme s3` this means that no FileSystem has been configured for S3.
-Please check out the [FileSystem Configuration section](#set-s3-filesystem) for details on how to configure this properly.
+Please check out the configuration sections for our [shaded Hadoop/Presto](#shaded-hadooppresto-s3-file-systems-recommended) or [generic Hadoop](#set-s3-filesystem) file systems for details on how to configure this properly.

 ```
 org.apache.flink.client.program.ProgramInvocationException: The program execution failed: